MicrosoftDocs/architecture-center/docs/example-scenario/file-storage/sql-server-azure-netapp-files-content.md

 - Space-efficient, instantaneous cloning enhances development and test environments.
 - On-demand capacity and performance scaling makes efficient use of resources.
-- Snapshots create frequent database consistency points.
-You can use the [NetApp SQL Server Database Quiesce Tool][Real-time, high-level reference design] to take snapshots.
+- Snapshots provide database consistency points.
+You can use the [NetApp SQL Server Database Quiesce Tool][Real-time, high-level reference design] to create application-consistent snapshots.
 They provide these benefits:

   - They're storage efficient.
 You only need limited capacity to create snapshots.
   - You can quickly create, replicate, restore, or clone them.
 As a result, they provide backup and recovery solutions that achieve aggressive recovery time objective (RTO) and recovery point objective (RPO) SLAs.